frankstepanski/fullstack-coding-bootcamp/frontend/6-React/3-fetch-api/README.md

 Class components gave React developers access to the most common lifecycle methods: componentDidMount, componentDidUpdate, and componentWillUnmount.
 These 'lifecycle' methods were only available in `class components`.

-Starting with <strong>React version 16.8</strong> hooks were added</a>.
+Starting with <strong>React version 16.8</strong> hooks were added</a> that replaces the class lifecycle methods. 🤓
-The lifecycle methods that were used within class components were replaced by certain hooks. 🤓

 ## React Lifecycle using Hooks